laudsol/react-hooks-useEffect/README.md

 Sometimes, we need to clean up our side effects.
 For example, if you have a countdown timer using the `setInterval` function, that interval will keep running unless we use the `clearInterval` function to stop it.

-Another example is using subscriptions with WebSockets.
-Subscriptions need to be "turned off" when we no longer need them, and that's where the cleanup function comes in.
+Another example is using an event listener.
+Event listeners need to be "turned off" when we no longer need them, and that's where the cleanup function comes in.

 If we're setting state using `setInterval` and the side effect isn't cleaned up, when our component unmounts, the state is destroyed with the component, but the `setInterval` function will keep running.